Bladder Cancer Recurrence

-Active surveillance is a type of follow up that involves monitoring a patient’s condition with specialized tests for signs that the patient’s condition is getting worse.
-Usually treatment is not needed unless the tests results show that the condition has changed.
+Active surveillance is a type of follow-up that involves monitoring a patient’s condition with specialized tests for signs that the patient’s condition is getting worse.
+Usually, treatment is not needed unless the results of the test show that the condition has changed.

 It is very important to continue visiting your healthcare provider regularly as scheduled for check-ups, especially if you are receiving active surveillance.
 Treatment for bladder cancer recurrence tends to be more effective when the recurrence is detected as early as possible.